onosproject/onos-config/docs/deployment.md

 `Pod` and a `Service` through which it can be access.
 The µONOS Config chart can then be configured to connect to the devices in k8s.

-To deploy a device, simple install the `deployments/helm/device-simulator` chart:
+To deploy a device, install the `deployments/helm/device-simulator` chart:

 ```bash
 > helm install -n device-1 deployments/helm/device-simulator